“Finishing on Saturday with enough time to relax on the beach before a great salmon barbecue was outstanding. I would recommend this ride to anyone.”

 Bus/bike transfers to ride start available at $20

-Join us August 9+10, 2014 for the 14th annual Sunshine Coast Mountain Bike Trail Challenge.
-In 2012, we had a record number of registrations including folks from all around BC, including locals from Sechelt, and visitors from Whistler, Kamloops, Revelstoke, Victoria, Vernon and lots from the lower mainland; we were thrilled to see participants come from further afield also including some Calgary riders and some from Seattle who make the ride annually!
-Based on the feedback, the event is likely to fill up early in 2013.
+Join us August 6 & 7, 2016 for the 16th annual Sunshine Coast Mountain Bike Trail Challenge.
+Our 2014 Ride had folks from all around BC, including locals from the Sunshine Coast, and lower mainland, but also from across Canada even Europe!
+Ages ranged from 8 years (congrats Ben!) to a 79 year old who had 3 generations riding.
+Amazing!
+Based on the feedback, the event is likely to fill up early in 2015.
 This ride has been hailed as the best point to point ride in BC!
-Here is a short video clip from the 2012 ride: Film
+Here is a short video clip from a previous ride :

-FESTIVITIES Invite your friends and family to a salmon barbeque with live entertainment Saturday evening in Sechelt at the Porpoise Bay Park; local music sensation Steve Wright is scheduled to perform between 6:00-9:00 pm.
+FESTIVITIES Invite your friends and family to a salmon barbeque with live entertainment Saturday evening in Sechelt at the Porpoise Bay Park; local music sensation Randeesh Goff is scheduled to perform between 6:00-9:00 pm.
 There will also be massage services, slack-line walking, and a slide video/ show in a forest amphitheatre called 'Great Bike Journeys of the World'.

 SUPPORT Your registration fee includes well-stocked rest stops with food and refreshments, breakfast & lunch Saturday and Sunday, transportation of your overnight pack (sleeping bag, tent, change of clothes etc.), overnight Friday at Halfmoon Bay, mechanical support, ‘sag’ service, a commemorative Ride T-shirt, and all festivities en route.
 Maps will be provided in the rider kits at the start of the Ride.
 Please Note: Porpoise Bay Park requires participants to pay directly with park contractor for camping in the cyclists group camp site.